Who controls our food?

 Small-scale food producers are experiencing escalating levels of violence and oppression.
 Their way of life stands in the way of global agribusiness expansion and they are losing their land and their livelihoods.

-Negotiations are taking place at the UN on a declaration of rights for small-scale food producers.
-If successful, this would be an important step to enshrine their rights and help protect small-farmers across the world from violence and persecution.
+After years of campaigning by small-scale farmers’ organisations such as La Via Campesina, in 2018 the UN issued a declaration of rights for small-scale food producers.
+They hope this will be an important step to enshrine their rights and will help protect small farmers across the world from violence and persecution.

-Since 2014, Global Justice Now has been campaigning to challenge the role of the UK government in pushing corporate-controlled agriculture through the aid scheme, New Alliance for Food Security and Nutrition.
-Find out about our campaign successes so far.
+Between 2014 and 2016, Global Justice Now campaigned to challenge the role of the UK government in pushing corporate-controlled agriculture through the aid scheme the New Alliance for Food Security and Nutrition.
+Find out about our campaign successes.